-Any marginal cost incurred for the repurchase of treasury shares is recorded as a decrease in
+Any marginal cost incurred for the repurchase of treasury shares is recorded as a decrease in shareholders' equity, as long as it is directly related to the capital transaction that otherwise would not have been incurred.

 2. Provisions for termination indemnities